SkinnyKenneth/content/files/en-us/web/api/location/reload/index.md

 ### Parameters

 - `forceGet` {{non-standard_inline}}
   - : Pass `true` to force a reload bypassing the cache.
 Defaults to `false`.
-Only supported in Firefox.

 ### Return value